Equivalence relations invariant under group actions: Abstract orbital and weakly orbital equivalence relations

 \subsection{Orbitality and weak orbitality; transitive actions}

-Now, we proceed to show that weakly orbital do indeed satisfy their stated objective of generalising the orbital equivalence relations and equivalence relations invariant under transitive actions. \begin{prop} Every orbital equivalence relation is weakly orbital.
-In fact, if $E=E_H$ is an invariant equivalence relation, then $E=R_{H,X}(=R_{H_E,X})$.

-Conversely, if $E=R_{H,\tilde X}$ is an invariant equivalence relation and $H\unlhd G$, then $E=E_H$, so a weakly orbital equivalence relation is orbital precisely when there is a normal group witnessing the weak orbitality. \end{prop} \begin{proof} For the first half, $E_H$ is by the definition the finest relation such that for each $x\in X$ and $h\in H$ we have $x\Er_H hx$.
-If it is also invariant, we have by Remark~\ref{rem:alt_rsub} that $R_{H,X}=E_H$.
+Now, we proceed to show that the class of weakly orbital equivalence does indeed satisfy its stated objective: generalising the orbital equivalence relations and equivalence relations invariant under transitive actions. \begin{prop} Every orbital equivalence relation is weakly orbital.
+In fact, if $E=E_H$ is an invariant equivalence relation, then $E=R_{H,X}(=R_{H_E,X})$. \end{prop} \begin{proof} $E_H$ is by definition the finest relation such that for each $x\in X$ and $h\in H$ we have $x\Er_H hx$.
+If it is also invariant, we have by Proposition~\ref{prop:alt_rsub} that $R_{H,X}=E_H$. \end{proof} (It is worth noting that a weakly orbital equivalence relation is orbital if and only if its weak orbitality is witnessed by a normal subgroup of $G$, and also if and only if its weak orbitality is witnessed by $\tilde X=X$.)